Russia is restricting social media. Here's what we know

 The Kremlin is increasingly squeezing the free flow of information online for Russians as its war with Ukraine continues.

-Russian authorities say Facebook has been blocked.
-Using Twitter has gotten harder.
+Russian authorities have blocked Facebook and are seeking to restrict Instagram and label the apps' parent company as an "extremist organization."
+Using Twitter is getting harder too.
 TikTok is no longer letting people in Russia upload new material after the country passed a law criminalizing so-called "false information" about the invasion.

 Other popular apps, like YouTube and messaging app Telegram, are still available and widely used.